How To Automate Your Multi-Vendor Marketplace Payments

 Option 1: The Cost-Price-Based Model

 The first option revolves around the cost prices of your vendors’ products.
 To automate your payments using this model, you’ll need to sync cost prices with each of your vendors.
-This can be done using Jetti - you’ll be able to connect to your vendors’ CSV feeds and set up a batch import/export to gather the data.
+This can be done using Onport - you’ll be able to connect to your vendors’ CSV feeds and set up a batch import/export to gather the data.
 Alternatively, cost prices can be manually set individually - but of course, that can prove time-consuming.

 Option 2: The Commission-Based Model